the-full-stack/fsdl-text-recognizer/instructions/lab1.md

 ```
 api/                        # Code for serving predictions as a REST API.
     tests/test_app.py           # Test that predictions are working
-    Dockerfile                  # Specificies Docker image that runs the web server.
+    Dockerfile                  # Specifies Docker image that runs the web server.
     __init__.py
     app.py                      # Flask web server that serves predictions.
     serverless.yml              # Specifies AWS Lambda deployment of the REST API.